eclipse-ibeji/ibeji-example-applications/freyja_adapters/cloud/azure_cloud_connector_adapter/README.md

 ## Configuration

-This cloud adapter can be configured using the `res/azure_cloud_connector_adapter_config.json` file.
-This file is automatically copied to the build output and contains the following properties:
+This adapter supports the following configuration settings:

-- `cloud_connector_url`: The URL of the cloud connector.
+- `cloud_connector_uri`: The URI of the cloud connector.
 This should match the configuration for your cloud connector.
 - `max_retries`: The maximum number of times to retry failed attempts to send data to the cloud connector.
-- `retry_interval_ms`: The duration between retries.
+- `retry_interval_ms`: The duration between retries in milliseconds.

+This adapter supports the same [config override method](https://github.com/eclipse-ibeji/freyja/blob/main/docs/config-overrides.md) as the Freyja mocks.
+The override filename is `azure_cloud_connector_adapter_config.json`, and the default config is located at `res/azure_cloud_connector_adapter_config.default.json`.